 High School Specialists

 Desmond Kilgannon is pleased to step into the role of Credit Advisor to WISDOM families.
-He thanks Rae LaRocque and Vic Wiens for all their hard work in laying the foundation stones and lighting the path forward for WISDOM High School programming.
-Desmond began working for WISDOM last fall as a Facilitator and has added Credit Advisor and Subject Specialist (Math, Physics and Biology) to his responsibilities this year.
+He thanks Rae LaRocque and Vic Wiens for all their hard work in laying the foundation stones and lighting the path forward for WISDOM High School credit programming.
+Desmond began working for WISDOM in 2020 as a Facilitator and became the Credit Advisor in 2021.

 Desmond looks forward to assisting families as they discern the best path through high school for their children, whether they wish to pursue a Parent Authorized Diploma, a mixture of traditional home schooling with some Alberta Education credits, or the complete Alberta High School Diploma.

 WISDOM's High School Subject Specialists are certificated teachers with a particular subject focus.
 Their primary role is to provide coaching and feedback on high school resource choices, and evaluate the portfolios of students pursuing Alberta credits in core high school courses.
 To find out more about course challenge, click here.

 Fitz and Rhonda met and married while teaching high school in Calgary.
 When asked if they would send their children to the school they taught at, they both instantly replied, “Not a chance!”
 They saw honest, hardworking teachers serving lovely, wonderful children who nevertheless ended grade 12 with no sense of passion, direction, or responsibility.
 They reasoned that since they wanted a different outcome for their own children, they needed a different input.
 This, combined with a strong sense of responsibility for the formation of their three children, and the particular needs of their oldest child, led them to start homeschooling in 2011.